sandftae/devstack/README.md

 ---

 ## Available Services
-The **DEVSTACK** consists of over 15 services.
-While the core services are required, many components like monitoring and headless tools ``are optional`.
+**DEVSTACK** consists of over 15 services.
+While the core services are required, many components like monitoring and headless tools ``are optional``

  **Please, view the full service list available** **[here](docs/github/mds/SERVICES.md)**